VowpalWabbit/vowpalwabbit.github.io/_tutorials/python_first_steps.md

 # Getting started with Vowpal Wabbit and Python

+This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
+We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.

+For more advanced Vowpal Wabbit tutorials, including how to format data and understand results, see [Tutorials](../tutorials.html).

 <div class="prerequisites" markdown="1">
 **Prerequisites**

 To install Vowpal Wabbit see [Get Started](../start.html).
 </div>

-### Overview
-This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
-We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.

-For more advanced Vowpal Wabbit tutorials, including how to format data and understand results, see [Tutorials](../tutorials.html).

 ## Getting started